p-bakker/rhino/docs/_docs/new_in_rhino_1.7r1.md

 ## JavaScript 1.7 features

 As of Rhino1.7R1, Rhino now supports the features of JavaScript 1.7.
-See (New in JavaScript 1.7)[http://base.uri/en/New_in_JavaScript_1.7].
+See (New in JavaScript 1.7)[en/New_in_JavaScript_1.7].
 JavaScript 1.7 supports the following features:

+- Generators and iterators
+- Array comprehensions
-- Generators and iterators- Array comprehensions- Block scope with let- Destructuring assignment
+- Block scope with let
+- Destructuring assignment

 To enable JavaScript 1.7 support, you must set the version as 170 using the `Context.setLanguageVersion()` API call.
 If you are using the Rhino shell, you can specify `-version 170` on the command line or call `version(170)` in code executed by the shell.